JeovaniQuintanilla/Email-Application/README.md

-(This RedaMe will be updated as the project grows)
+(This ReadMe will be updated as the project grows)